bmanders716/bmanders716.github.io/cookbook.md

 Bread Sauce.

-_Ingredients_--2†oz. of bread crumbs.
+_Ingredients_--2‡Ø∫. of bread crumbs.
-               Ω pint of milk.
+               Ì†∞int of milk.
                6 peppercorns.
-               2 tablespoonfuls of cream, or Ω†oz. of butter.
+               2 tablespoonfuls of cream, or Ì†Øz. of butter.
                A small piece of onion.

 _Method._--Steep the onion and peppercorns in the milk, and put the milk